psywombats/divergence/game/readme.txt

 with the database editor and break stuff and it'll be awesome.

 SO FAR:
-There's a map.
-There are enemies.
-The enemies will fight amongst themselves, and maybe they'll attack you too if they're the right type.
-Factions!
-Their pathfind is not longer idiotic.
-F1/F2/F3/F4 trigger some basic abilities.
+There are three levels and some enemies to kill, some abilities to use, and some junk to pick off the floor.
+Recent additions: upper chip, items, ability UI.